Mühlviertler Hasenjagd: Pursuit

-The SS camp commandant immediately called a major search, asking help from the local population.
+The SS camp commandant immediately called a major search, asking for help from the local population.
 In addition to pursuit by the SS, the escapees were hunted down by SA detachments, the Gendarmerie, the Wehrmacht, the Volkssturm and the Hitler Youth.
 Local citizens were also incited to take part.
 The SS camp commandant ordered the Gendarmerie "not to bring anyone back alive".
 No one was forced to participate in the manhunt as they did so willingly.

 The majority of the escapees were apprehended and most were shot or beaten to death on the spot.
 Some 40 murdered prisoners' bodies were taken to Ried in der Riedmark, where the search was based, and stacked in a pile of corpses, "just like the bag at an autumn hunt", as one former gendarme, Otto Gabriel, put it.
 Members of the Volkssturm who brought prisoners back to Mauthausen were berated for not having beaten them to death instead.
 Of the 300 who did survive the escape that first night, 57 were returned to the camp.

 The Linz criminal investigations department later reported to the Reichssicherheitshauptamt, "Of the 419 fugitives [who managed to leave the camp] [...], in and around Mauthausen, Gallneukirchen, Wartberg, Pregarten, Schwertberg and Perg, over 300 were taken again, including 57 alive."
 According to a witness, Gauleiter August Eigruber, whose orders the SS, SA, and Volkssturm were following, told commandant Franz Ziereis that "All these pigs will have to be finished," in reference to the recaptured prisoners.

 Just 11 officers are known to have survived the manhunt till the end of World War II.
 In spite of the extremely high risk, a few farm families and civilian forced laborers hid escapees or brought food to those hiding in the woods.
 After three months, the war ended and the fugitives were safe.